Virginia: Protected lands

 As of 2019, roughly 16.2% of land in the Commonwealth is protected by federal, state, and local governments and non-profits.
-Federal lands account for the majority, with thirty National Park Service units in the state, such as Great Falls Park and the Appalachian Trail, and one national park, Shenandoah.
-Shenandoah was established in 1935 and encompasses the scenic Skyline Drive.
-Almost forty percent of the park's total 199,173 acre area has been designated as wilderness under the National Wilderness Preservation System.
+Federal lands account for the majority, with thirty National Park Service units, such as Great Falls Park and the Appalachian Trail, and one national park, Shenandoah.
+Almost forty percent of Shenandoah's total 199,173 acre area has been designated as wilderness under the National Wilderness Preservation System.
 The U.S. Forest Service administers the George Washington and Jefferson National Forests, which cover more than 1.6 e6acre within Virginia's mountains, and continue into West Virginia and Kentucky.
 The Great Dismal Swamp National Wildlife Refuge also extends into North Carolina, as does the Back Bay National Wildlife Refuge, which marks the beginning of the Outer Banks.

 State agencies control about one-third of protected land in the state, and the Virginia Department of Conservation and Recreation manages over 75,900 acre in forty Virginia state parks and 59,222 acre in 65 Natural Area Preserves, plus three undeveloped parks.
 Breaks Interstate Park crosses the Kentucky border and is one of only two inter-state parks in the United States.
 Sustainable logging is allowed in 26 state forests managed by the Virginia Department of Forestry totaling 71,972 acre, as is hunting in 44 Wildlife Management Areas run by the Virginia Department of Wildlife Resources covering over 205000 acre.
-The Chesapeake Bay is not a national park, but is protected by both state and federal legislation and the inter-state Chesapeake Bay Program, which conducts restoration on the bay and its watershed.
+The Chesapeake Bay is not a national park, but is protected by both state and federal legislation and the inter-state Chesapeake Bay Program.